-For example, a staff member that speaks Spanish may assist a household application for camp, but the translator needs to be trained on the importance of keeping this information confidential.
+For example, a Spanish teacher may assist a household in completing a free and reduced price meal application, but the translator needs to be trained on the importance of keeping this information confidential.
 Children should not be used as interpreters.

-The USDA provides the household application in over thirty three languages.
-If the required language is not available, translation services are an allowable expense.
+The USDA provides the free and reduced price meal application in over thirty three languages.
+The DPI School Nutrition Team translates all free and reduced price meal application materials into Spanish and Hmong.
+If the required language is not available, translation services are an allowable school nutrition program expense.